luisfariass/Fatemeh-Hosseinigoki/README.md

 ### Publications
 * F. Hosseinigoki and O. Kosut, Capacity of Gaussian Arbitrarily-Varying Fading Channels, accepted in _53rd Annual Conference on Information Systems & Sciences (CISS 2019)_.

-* F. Hosseinigoki and O. Kosut, Gaussian Arbitrarily-Varying Channel Capacity Using List Decoding, close to submission to IEEE Transaction on Information Theory.
+* F. Hosseinigoki and O. Kosut, Stochastic Encoding and List-Decoding Techniques for the Gaussian Arbitrarily Varying Channel, close to submission to IEEE Transaction on Information Theory.

 * F. Hosseinigoki and O. Kosut, [Capacity of the Gaussian Arbitrarily-Varying Channel with List Decoding](https://ieeexplore.ieee.org/document/8437866), in _IEEE International Symposium on Information Theory (ISIT)_, pp. 471-475, Vail, CO, Jun.
 2018.